 For Immediate Release:

 Municipality of West Elgin – West Elgin Council is pleased to announce the appointment of Treasurer, Emma Nilsson.
-Ms. Nilsson previously employed with BDO Canada where she developed her expertise in financial reporting, assurance and financial management for public-sector and not-for-profit organizations..
+Ms. Nilsson previously employed with BDO Canada where she developed her expertise in financial reporting, assurance and financial management for public-sector and not-for-profit organizations.
 Ms. Nilsson was recruited through the assistance of Logic Executive Search & Workplace Solutions.

 “Through the search and interview process we were looking for an individual who could quickly learn and assess West Elgin's financial position and support ongoing financial health, be able to provide Council with detailed reports and material to support their decision making and effectively communicate to build public confidence and trust.
 I am excited to welcome Emma Nilsson to the Municipality of West Elgin; I am confident her skills and background will achieve these goals to support the Municipality.” – Robin Greenall, CAO

 “On behalf of West Elgin Council, staff and residents, I am excited to welcome Emma to her new role as Treasurer for the municipality.
 Emma obtained her CPA in 2022 and holds a Bachelor of Business Administration as well as a Graduate Diploma in Accounting.
 We welcome Emma and look forward to her impact and support regarding operations of the municipality.” - Mayor Richard Leatham